zephyrproject-rtos/zephyr/samples/drivers/led_ws2812/README.rst

 Some boards are already supported out of the box; see the :file:`boards` directory for this sample for details.

+The sample updates the LED strip periodically.
+The update frequency can be modified by changing the :kconfig:option:`CONFIG_SAMPLE_LED_UPDATE_DELAY`.

 Then build and flash the application:

 .. zephyr-app-commands::